SFG006/smart-cover-letter-ai/README.md

 ---

-## 🚀 Features
+## 🛠️ Key Features

-- 🔐 Upload your **PDF Resume**
+* 📄 Accepts and processes **PDF resumes** using robust backend parsing
-- 🧠 Paste any **Job Description**
+* 🧠 Accepts any **job description** and intelligently maps it to your experience
-- 🧾 Instantly receive a **well-written cover letter** tailored to the job
+* ✍️ Generates a **customized, professional cover letter** in real-time
-- ⚙️ Validates email, phone, GitHub, LinkedIn inputs
+* 🔍 Performs validation on essential fields (email, phone, GitHub, LinkedIn)
-- ✨ Powered by **Gemini 1.5 Flash** for fast, smart content generation
+* ⚡ Integrates with **Gemini 1.5 Flash API** for fast, high-quality text generation
-- 💡 Mobile-friendly, clean Bootstrap UI
+* 🧩 Built with a simple web interface to test and deploy functionality quickly

 ---